mokchend/mysfpal-builds/README.md

 This app is a proof-of-concept more than anything else.

 __Disclaimer__:
-I've worked on this application on my free time since March 2021 and it's been a great experience.
+I've worked on this application on my free/spare time since March 2021 and it's been a great experience turning my full stack development skills into action.
-This app is develop solely based on my own needs & requirements :-)
+This app represent a reflection of my current thinking and is develop solely based on my own needs & requirements :-) The views expressed in this document are those of the author(s) and do not represent the views of Salesforce, nor other companies (directly or indirectly) associated with the author.

 # Pre-Requisite
 * [sfdx](https://developer.salesforce.com/tools/sfdxcli)